librasteve/raku-Physics-Measure/README2.md

 * inference of type class (Length, Time, Mass, etc.) from units
 * derivation of type class of results (Speed, Acceleration, etc.)

+# Use Cases

+The Physics::Measure and Physics::Unit modules were designed with the following use cases in mind:
+* convenient use for practical science - lab calculations and interactive presentation of data sets
+* a framework for educators and students to interactively explore basic physics via a modern OO language
+* an everyday unit conversion and calculation tool (not much point if it can't convert miles to km and so on)

+Some other use cases - use for physical chemistry calculations (eg. environmental) and for historic data ingestion - have also been seen on the horizon and the author would be happy to work with you to help adapt to meet a wider set of needs.

 # Design Model

+To address the Use Cases, the following consistent functional parts have been created:
+* a raku Class and Object model to represent Units and Measurements
+* methods for Measure math operations, output, comparison, conversion, normalisation and rebasing
+* a Unit Grammar to parse unit expressions and cope with textual variants such as ‘miles per hour’ or ‘mph’, or ‘m/s’, ‘ms^-1’, ‘m.s-1’
+* an extensible library of about 800 built in unit types covering SI base, derived, US and imperial
+* a set of "API" options to meet a variety of consumption needs

 Together Physics::Measure and Physics::Unit follow this high level class design model: